vgfang/breadbot/README.md

 # breadBot
 breadBot is a Discord bot which generates bread recipes using randomisation of the types and distrbution of parameters such as flour, spices, enrichments and upload an HTML recipe and PNG preview upon being called.
 The compatibility of the combinations have been considered and the bot will only produce recipes that are sensible.
+Calcuations for grams are based on total flour grams and the recipe displays baker percentages.

 ![Alt text](readme_images/main.png?raw=true "Title")